theboxer/markdown-editor/core/components/markdowneditor/docs/systemsettings.md

 **Key:** `markdowneditor.cropper.show_description`
 **Default:** `false`

-When enabled, profiles select box will also contains profile's description with ratio, width & height.
+When enabled, the profile select box will also contains each profile’s description with ratio, width & height.

 ## Resizer
 ### Aspect ratio constraint